 INTRODUCTION

 Antimicrobial resistance (AMR) is currently one of the largest threats to human health, with a growing number of key antibiotic therapeutics being rendered ineffective by resistant bacterial pathogens.
-Livestock antibiotic usage has been identified as a potentially important driver of AMR in human populations, with cross-species transmission of resistant bacteria and resistance determinants potentially occurring at the livestock/human interface (1).
+Livestock antibiotic usage has been identified as a potentially important driver of AMR in human populations, with cross-host species transmission of resistant bacteria and resistance determinants potentially occurring at the livestock/human interface (1).
 This has led to calls to curtail the usage of livestock antibiotics, with the 2006 European Union ban and 2017 US Food Drug Administration regulation on antibiotic growth promotion aiming to safeguard the efficacy of clinical antibiotics and reduce the potential for transmission of resistant pathogens to human populations (2, 3).

 A range of beneficial outcomes have been reported as a consequence of livestock antibiotic curtailment, including decreased faecal Enterococci resistance rates in Denmark and Germany resulting from the 2006 growth promotion ban (2, 4, 5).
 However, transient increases in the carriage of other resistant pathogens, increases in livestock carriage of foodborne pathogens and increases in therapeutic livestock antibiotic usage following antibiotic curtailment have also been suggested in AMR literature (6-8).
 These negative consequences have been suggested to be attributable to increases in livestock production in the years following the European ban on antibiotic-mediated growth promotion and due to other resistance-related genetic factors (9-11).
 However, the unforeseen nature of these potential consequences highlights the risks of introducing interventions into highly complex and poorly understood systems as part of a “precautionary principle” based approach (8).
 The need to better understand the potential long-term impacts of future AMR policy is also likely to increase in coming years, with new EU legislation strictly controlling the use of livestock antibiotics for metaphylaxis or prophylaxis by 2022 (12).
 However, the precise relationship between livestock antibiotic usage and antibiotic-resistant/sensitive human foodborne disease remains poorly understood (5).